lklic/idios/README.md

 ### Architecture

-The [development compose file](./docker/docker-compose.yml) contains the core components of idios: a standalone milvus deployment with the required etcd and minio services, the api service, the worker service, and the rabbitmq service.
+The [development compose file](./docker/docker-compose.yml) contains the core components of idios: a standalone Milvus deployment with the required etcd and minio services, the api service, the worker service, and the rabbitmq service.
-It also includes attu, a web UI for milvus.
+It also includes attu, a web UI for Milvus.

 The api and worker service share a common image, including the [dependencies](./api/requirements.txt) of